 The Internet has changed the way people learn and shop for products.
 With the Internet, the discipline of marketing has changed.
 Before the Internet, companies reached their consumers through trade shows, print advertising, and other traditional marketing methods.

-In today’s market, consumers start their shopping experience by looking on the Internet, search engines, the blogosphere, and social media sites.
+Consumers start their shopping experience by looking on the Internet, search engines, the blogosphere, and social media sites in today’s market.
 You may wish to use a digital marketing company, one example being iTonic, to help you build a successful digital marketing campaign and grow your business.

-In order to remain competitive, businesses’ websites need to be found online by the consumers already searching for the products and services that you sell.
+To remain competitive, businesses’ websites must be found online by the consumers already searching for the products and services they sell.
 You need to be found on one of these platforms:

 Outbound vs. Inbound Marketing